GrizzHacks/single-source-live-site/docs/dataStructure.md

 Have important links for your hackers to know?
 Add them here!

+TODO: Determine whether or not to keep "other links".
+This seems like a conflict with resources...

 ```json
 {
   "codeOfConduct": "The link to the code of conduct for your hackathon.
 If no link is provided, defaults to the MLH code of Conduct",